What’s happening to our breathing in twists?

 What muscles are involved in spinal twists?

-Another important point to keep in mind is that, in the thoracic spine where we do most of our twisting, each of the vertebrae are attached to a pair of ribs.
+Another important point to keep in mind is that, in the thoracic spine where we do most of our twisting, each of the vertebra is attached to a pair of ribs.
 The ribs, of course, are a fairly rigid bony structure.
 This is important as they protect our vital organs.
 Between each rib we find the intercostal muscles.
-The fibers of the intercostal muscles run at an angle between each rib, so that when we twist these muscles are lengthened.
-If our intercostal muscles are tight, then they can restrict our ability to twist.
+The fibers of the intercostal muscles run at an angle between each rib.
+So when we twist these muscles are lengthened.
+If our intercostal muscles are tight, they can restrict our ability to twist.

 What’s happening anatomically when we breathe?